ryeden/vscode-condenser/README.md

-# vscode-condenser README
+# condenser README

-This is the README for your extension "vscode-condenser".
+This is the README for your extension "condenser".
 After writing up a brief description, we recommend including the following sections.

 ## Features